-Apart from the required inventory indicators, other inventory data may also be declared in the EPD, if relevant and useful for EPD users.
+Apart from inventor indicators (such as the required and optional inventory indicators listed at www.environdec.com/indicators), other inventory data may also be declared in the EPD, if relevant and useful for EPD users.
 Such data shall not be declared in the main body of the EPD, but in an annex.